steveodhiambo/Fun-with-channels/README.md

 - The sample code is fine to use as the data generator, and you probably don't need to add to it.
 - Start with just one crypto value like `BTC` or `ETH` and printing the output instead of storing it.

-## Bonus
-- Complete with 3 different cryptocurrencies.
-- Store the moving averages to storage like a file or a database of your choosing.
-- Write tests
-- Dockerize

 ## To run
 - docker compose up